kevinxu48/Data-410-Project-4/index.md

 ```
 To find the cross-validated MSE of both regressions
-## Optimizing the Hyperparameters
+# Optimizing the Hyperparameters
 First, for Lowess Regression, to find the optimal kernel and value for tau, we perform multiple 10-Fold validations with different combinations of the two using three for-loops.
+## Optimal Tau for Tricubic kernel
 ```
 # find optimal tau for tricubic kernel